Herdora/chisel/README.md

    **What it does:**

    - Auto-syncs source files to droplet if needed
-   - Compiles source files with hipcc
+   - Compiles source files with hipcc (.cpp, .hip) or nvcc (.cu) based on extension
-   - Runs rocprof with specified trace options
+   - Runs rocprof (AMD) with specified trace options
    - Downloads profile results to local directory
    - Displays summary of top kernel hotspots
    - Optionally opens Chrome trace in Perfetto